Salmon Monitoring Program 2013 - Community Salmon Investigation (CSI) for Highline

 Final Salmon Monitoring Results for 2011

-Fall 2011 Salmon Survey Results Presentation (Adobe Acrobat - large file)
+Fall 2011 Salmon Survey Results Presentation (Adobe PDF - large file)

 In 2011, surveys started on October 10, and continued until December 23.
 Volunteers looked for salmon in sections of Miller and Walker Creeks where nine property owners gave written permission.
 The survey reaches were approximately 2/3 of a mile long in each stream, and were not continuous.